 Information about vaccinations and other health precautions, such as safe food and water precautions and insect bite protection, may be obtained on the Centers for Disease Control (CDC) website and prevention hotline for international travelers at 1-877-FYI-TRIP (1-877-394-8747).

-The American Citizens Service Unit compiled a list of local doctors (PDF 337 KB) who are willing to treat foreigners in need of medical attention while in Tajikistan.
+The American Citizen Services Unit compiled a list of hospitals in Tajikistan (PDF 474 KB) the foreigners could contact if they need medical assistance while in Tajikistan.
 The list should in no way be construed as a recommendation.
-The choice of a doctor is a personal matter; the Embassy has no way to verify the professional standing or competence of the physicians on the list and is not in a position to make specific recommendations.
-The Embassy assumes no responsibility for the professional ability of the doctors listed.
+The choice of a doctor is a personal matter; the Embassy has no way to verify the professional standing or competence of physicians of the hospitals on the list and is not in a position to make specific recommendations.
+The Embassy assumes no responsibility for the professional ability of the doctors in the hospitals listed.
 The list is provided for informational purposes only.